DataWraith/utility-belt/README.md

 - **search** functions, namely binary search and exponential search.
 The latter is also known as galopping search.

+- **path contraction** for iterating a function millions of times, provided that there are cycles in the state-space path the function induces.

 ## TODO

 The utility-belt is still under development.
 The following is a list of things I